conradoqg/meajudafi-stack/README.md

 # meajudafi-stack

-Scripts, docker compose and caddy configuration to setup the stack of [meajudafi](meajudafi.com.br) web site.
+Scripts and templates to setup the stack of [meajudafi](meajudafi.com.br) web site.

 Technology and Requirements
 ----